eriksquires/RStudio_with_Windows/README.md

 # Add --hostname your_gh_server.your_corp.com if using a private repo
 $ gh auth login

+# Despite gh doing the auth for you we still need a couple more configs
+# to make commits automatic.
 $ git config --global user.name "Your Name"
 $ git config --global user.email "your.email@example.com"
 ```